Tinformant/HalliganReviews/Questionaire.md

 # For Site Display
 ## Course Evaluation
 ### Overall
     Overall rating for this course
 ### Workload
-   Average time spent on this course per wekk
+    Average time spent on this course per week
 ### Difficulty
     How challenging are the course materials, homework and exams.
 ### Materials
     How interesting, useful and/or intellectually stimulating are the course materials.
 ## Instructor Evaluation
 ### Overall
     Overall rating for this course
 ### Effectiveness
     Instructor's effectiveness in delivering Lecture and/or leading discussion
 ### Feedback
     Instructor's timeliness and helpfulness in terms of giving feedback?
 ### Accessibility
     Instructor's accessibility outside of class